How To Keep Remote Teams Engaged

 Other researchers argue that employee engagement is perilously low.

 It’s hard to know what’s true about the level of employee engagement.
-But it’s safe to say that employee engagement has never been harder for most organizations that it has in the past year.
-If most of your engagement strategies relied on a colocated office, then it’s safe to say they haven’t been working well.
+But it’s safe to say that employee engagement has never been harder for most organizations than in the past year.
+If most of your engagement strategies relied on a colocated office, then it’s safe to say they haven’t worked well.

-So, in this article, we’ll outline four new strategies to keep remote employees and remote teams engaged.
+So, in this article, we’ll outline new strategies to keep remote employees and remote teams engaged.

 Make Expectations Clear